-James A Tacci, MD, JD, MPH, FACPM, FACOEM, is the Medical Director and Executive Medical Policy Director for the New York State Workers’ Compensation Board.
+Dr. James Tacci is the Medical Director and Executive Medical Policy Director for the New York State Workers’ Compensation Board.
 He holds a part-time teaching and clinical appointment at the University of Rochester Medical Center, where he serves as the Program Director for the Preventive Medicine Residency and Medical Director of the Travel Medicine Program.
 He is also an Attorney of Counsel at the law firm of Barclay Damon, LLP.

 Dr. Tacci is board certified in Public Health & General Preventive Medicine, as well as Occupational Medicine.
 He is a past President of the American College of Occupational & Environmental Medicine (ACOEM) and he has served on the governing boards of ACOEM, ACPM, the American Journal of Preventive Medicine and the Occupational & Environmental Health Foundation.
 Dr. Tacci is a former Chair of the AMA Preventive Medicine Section Council and former member of the Monroe County (NY) Board of Health.